Executive Offices and Departments

 The Executive Office of the President (EOP) is the highest executive administrative body in the White House.
 Members are immediate confidants of the President’s closest and most experienced staff, and these individuals are collectively responsible for the well-being and day-to-day operations of the White House.

 The Executive Office of the President consists of the Office of the President and Office of the Vice President.
 It also consists of the Office of the White House Chief of Staff, who is responsible for personnel, operations, and policy implementation.
-Reporting to the Chief of Staff also consists of two Deputy Chiefs of Staffs who assist the Chief of Staff in Cabinet management and policy implementation.
-The Executive Office of the President also consists of the Director of Legislative Affairs, White House Counsel and the National Security Advisor.
+Reporting to the Chief of Staff also consists the Deputy Chief of Staff who assists the Chief of Staff in Cabinet management.
+The Executive Office of the President also consists of the Senior Advisor, Director of Legislative Affairs, White House Counsel and the National Security Advisor.

 Office of Government and Legislative Affairs

 The Office of Government Legislative Affairs is an office that resides within the Executive Office of the President.
 It is responsible for ensuring and pursuing the legislative and governmental agenda of the President, advising the President on legal and legislative affairs.
 Members of the office work in drafting the legislative agenda of the Administration and providing legal advice, representation, and services to the President and the Executive Office.

 Office of Communications